coditori/javatori/java/spring-boot-swagger-ui/README.md

 # Spring Boot RESTful API with Swagger UI

 It's better to keep all layers seperated form each other.
 This is a multi-module Maven project that seperated Data Access and Service Layers from Web Layer.
-You just need to add you Database dependencies and configurations to Web Layer and put your Repository and Business Logic methods in [spring-dans](https://github.com/massoudAfrashteh/code-examples/blob/master/java/spring-dans).
+You just need to add your Database dependencies and configurations to Web Layer and put your Repository and Business Logic methods in [spring-dans](https://github.com/massoudAfrashteh/code-examples/blob/master/java/spring-dans).

+In this example I just used HSQLDB which is an Embedded In-Memory Database and Spring Boot will configure it, but you can use any Database that you need.

 #### How to use
 Just import project then your IDE will automatically import dependencies like [spring-dans](https://github.com/massoudAfrashteh/code-examples/blob/master/java/spring-dans).